dstaka/Grab_AI_safety/README.md

 $ python detect_dangerdrive.py train
 ## Feature engineering
 ### Abnormal value handling
  - There are some abnormal values in data.
 For example, there are records whose speed=-1.
 If speed is negative value, the value is replaced with 0.
-Also, if speed exceeds 300km (i.e. 83.34 m/s), replace with 83.34.
+Also, if speed exceeds 300km (i.e. 83.34 m/s), the value is replaced with 83.34.
  - There are records whose second values are same in each bookingID. (i.e. one travel records might have multiple records whose second values are same).
 In that case, values of a record is averaged by second.
 ### Accelerometer readings calibration
  - Accelerometer readings are affected by gravity.
 Effect of gravity in each axis depends on how a mobile device is inclined in a car.
 Hence, gravity effect is approximated by averaging accelerometer readings when speed is less than 3 percentile.
 Here, I assume that a car doesn't accelerate when speed is zero, or very slow.
 In these points of time, accelerometer measures only gravity effect.
 So I just calculate such a gravity effect by each drive, then subtract in each readings in order to calibration.